tarantool/metrics/doc/monitoring/api_reference.rst

     API to extend metrics output with various metrics based on their kind.

+    Supported aggregates:

+      * ``rate`` for counter collectors: per second rate of value change for the last two observations.

     :param table output_with_aggregates_prev: a previous result of this method call.
         Use ``nil`` if this is the first invokation.
 You may use ``metrics.collect{extended_format = true}`` result instead, but in this case